Here we look at Yorkshire's part in the British slave trade and the impact left in our historic environment.

 Henry Lascelles (from 1690 to 1753) was a banker and sugar importer who held shares in 21 ships involved in the slave trade between Barbados and Africa.
 He bought land in Yorkshire with the fortune he amassed.

 In Whitby he set out to be a pillar of the community.
-In 1823 he rebuilt the church of St. Hilda in Sneaton and between 1826 and 1830 was MP for nearby York.
-In his first Parliamentary speech he opposed the immediate emancipation of slaves.
+In 1823 he rebuilt the church of St Hilda in Sneaton and between 1826 and 1830 was MP for nearby York.
+In his first Parliamentary speech he opposed the immediate emancipation of enslaved people.

 Sneaton Castle is now a conference centre.